tbm00/Command64/README.md

 - **CustomCommandEntries** run command(s) as the console when a player/console uses a custom command, with optional delays and inventory checks.
 - **JoinCommandEntries** run command(s) as the console when a player joins.
 - **ItemCommandEntries** run command(s) as the console when a player uses a custom item.
+- **RewardSystem** give players rewards that can be triggered when they're ready and have inventory space.

 ## Dependencies
 - **Java 17+**: REQUIRED